 Shani Lawrence Garden Designs was established by the Garden Designer Shani Lawrence in 1997.
 Winning a gold medal at Hampton Court Flower Show, and a Silver Guilt at the Cardiff Flower Show.

 Shani Lawrence BSc Envi Sci, Cert GD

 Shani is an RHS Gold award winning designer with over 20 years of design experience.
 With a background in environmental science and a love of art Shani passionately believes that our gardens give us the opportunity to create a sanctuary for wildlife as well as for ourselves.
 Shani’s main interest area is creating gardens that are beneficial to wildlife.

 Daniel Jackson BSc Comp.
 Sci.

-Shani and Dan are Garden Designers who create gardens of widely different styles.
-We both have a love of wildlife and are interested in human environmental impact.
-As well as beautiful and functional we would like the gardens we design to be encouraging for wildlife, with food sources and shelter for bird life, invertebrates, amphibians, reptiles and small mammals.
-We feel that gardens are a huge resource in the need to increase and conserve biodiversity and planting is a strong element of our designs.
+Shani Lawrence Garden Designs are Garden Designers who create gardens of widely different styles.
+We have a love of wildlife and are interested in human environmental impact.
+As well as beautiful and functional, we would like the gardens we design to be encouraging for wildlife, with food sources and shelter for bird life, invertebrates, amphibians, reptiles and small mammals.
+We feel that gardens are a huge resource in the need to increase and conserve biodiversity, and planting is a strong element of our designs.
 We encourage organic maintenance of gardens, we buy peat free compost and support water conservation, home vegetable growing, composting and any form of habitat creation.
-We can not claim to be organic as we buy from general nurseries and garden centres who in turn source their plants from a wide variety of nurseries.
+We can not claim to be organic as we buy from general nurseries and garden centres, who in turn source their plants from a wide variety of nurseries.
 We do try to support nurseries who are peat free or are trying to reduce their dependence on peat and chemicals.
 We can source peat free and organically grown plants for customers who desire this.